redzuan86/epg/README.md

 ## For your information
 Original EPG repository is in an archived state.
 See https://github.com/weareblahs/epg-old for the original one.
+## Update (26/6/2021)
+Migration to Raspberry Pi.
+EPG will update as usual starting from tomorrow.
 ## Currently encountered problems
 unifi TV EPG only shows these channels
  - TV1